RavingKoala/RavingKoala.github.io/projects/MouseGestures/boilerplate.md

 // would also like to go to transparent colors
 // right now most code uses settings so when they live update they can break, check and save them as class properties when they do
 // optional: save events to saved gestures
+// think over what StopDisplaying should do and when
+// think over if drawing module neest a sandbox drawing feedback state
 ```